chinnaiyanvignesh/python/README.md

 # Python
-Repository consiste of some useful python scripts
+Repository consists of some useful python scripts